zdcthomas/laugh_tracks/README.md

 * As a user, when I visit `/comedians?age=34` I see a list of all comedians with an age of 34.

 * As a user, when I visit `/comedians` I also see the count of specials for each comedian.

+If you have time remaining, write feature and model tests as appropriate.